SAP-samples/partner-reference-application/Tutorials/44a-Multi-Tenancy-Features-Forms.md

         guestList               = Guest List
         ```

-        > Note: The function *getFileName* in the file *forms.js* provides an example of how to access the texts (in the user's language) using the cds i18n module [cds.i18n.labels](https://cap.cloud.sap/docs/node.js/cds-i18n#at-key).
+        > Note: The function *getFileName* in the file *forms.js* provides an example of how to access the texts (in the user's language) using the cds i18n module [cds.i18n.labels](https://cap.cloud.sap/docs/node.js/cds-i18n#labels).

     4. Copy the logo class [*logo.js*](../../../tree/main-multi-tenant-features/srv/lib/logo.js) to your project.
-The logo class offers functionality that is required by other services, for example email, too.

     5. Copy the service credentials class [*serviceCredentials.js*](../../../tree/main-multi-tenant-features/srv/lib/serviceCredentials.js) to your project.
 This class offers functionality to get the required logon to bound services (like the SAP Forms Service by Adobe API).